Merry Men: The Real Yoruba Demons: Reception

-According to Nollywood Reinvented, The best thing about this movie is the picture quality.
+According to Nollywood Reinvented, "The best thing about this movie is the picture quality.
 The shots are crisp, the sets are luxurious, the aura is sold; but the action choreography is a joke, the lines fall flat, and all the impact is nonexistent.
-The nearly 2hr d-houbacle is chock ful- with unnecessary cameos and forced insertion of party music to elevate the mood, but there's barely any cohesion here to drive the movie along.
+The nearly 2hr debacle is chock full with unnecessary cameos and forced insertion of party music to elevate the mood, but there's barely any cohesion here to drive the movie along."